Over-the-Air Updates for IoT: What They Are and How to Approach Them

 3. You can innovate faster as a team.

 When embedded solution architects and developers can quickly prototype and roll out new versions of device firmware, innovation abounds.
-With Particle, teams often cut versions of firmware automatically sent to their fleets—all with sensible safeguards to ensure responsible rollouts and monitor fleet health for changes.
+With Particle, teams often cut versions of firmware automatically sent to their fleets—all with sensible safeguards to ensure responsible rollouts and monitor fleet health for changes and compatibility between components.

 Common Challenges of Designing OTA Update Systems